Information

 The cascade factor must be set to take into account the inertia of the system being controlled so that there is no temperature oscillation.
 A smaller factor will cause greater system stability, a larger factor will cause faster correction of the temperature difference.

 The minimum temperature should be selected with respect to the heat gains in the space so that the supply air can dissipate this heat.
-A high minimum temperature would make it impossible to correct the internal temperature downwards (the space would still be overheated), a low minimum temperature could cause a risk of air conditioning failure due to the danger of freezing of the heat exchanger.
+A high minimum temperature would make it impossible to correct the internal temperature downwards (the room would still be overheated), a low minimum temperature could cause a risk of air conditioning failure due to the danger of freezing of the heat exchanger.

 Frost protection